Mike Laird

 Mike Laird (born July 1, 1974, Portsmouth, Virginia) is an American professional BMX rider.
-He won the PlayStation Trick of the Year Award during the first ever AST Dew Tour.
-Laird was nominated pulling a double-tailwhip 360 in BMX Park Finals at Denver's Right Guard Open.
-Character in Dave Mirra's bmx video game series.
-Owner/ Fabricator of lairdframe.
-Lairdframe is a custom geometry bicycle frame company, specializing in chromoly and titanium.
+He won the PlayStation Trick of the Year Award during the first ever AST Dew Tour and was nominated for pulling a double tailwhip 360 in the BMX Park Finals at Denver's Right Guard Open.
+He was a character in Dave Mirra's BMX video game series.
+He is the owner and fabricator of lairdframe, a custom geometry bicycle frame company specializing in chromoly and titanium.